 Right on target

 When it comes to keeping ground troops safe, close enough isn’t good enough.
-That’s why precision-guided projectiles are playing such an important role on today’s battlefield.
+That’s where precision-guided projectiles come in.

 While PERM is just being fielded, the Excalibur is a revolutionary cannon artillery projectile that’s been fired hundreds of times in combat.
 Excalibur can also engage targets precisely at long ranges, while avoiding collateral damage.